Restauranteur, Chef & Sommelier

 Danny Lledo is a man driven by senses.
 Whether a sense of community; the five senses with which food and wine resonate; or business sense.

 The food and wine industries are a natural for Danny Lledo.
-With a heritage that includes winemakers from Spain and Portugal, as well as a father who is an accomplished chef, it’s no wonder that Danny would following their footsteps.
+With a heritage that includes winemakers from Spain and Portugal, as well as a father who is an accomplished chef from Denia, it’s no wonder that Danny would following their footsteps.
 Danny’s family’s immersion in Mediterranean cuisine, have inspired him to create dishes based on these classics that utilize seasonal ingredients, incorporate appropriately bold flavors and are presented with panache.

 It’s not just his cooking that resonates with guests and colleagues alike.
 Danny is as comfortable jumping on the line as he is board meetings.
 With his Portuguese and Spanish heritage, his natural passion for food, wine and hospitality complements his other talent—a strong background in finance.
 Danny's diverse experience, financial savvy and entrepreneurial spirit sets him apart in today’s difficult restaurant industry.